National Library of Scotland

 This presentation will take you through a variety of useful resources like maps, newspapers and directories to help you find out about your house's past.
 How has it changed?
 Who lived there?
 What is its context in the local landscape?
 We will explain how to access these resources - many of which are online and can be accessed at home.

 The presentation will take roughly 50 minutes, with time to ask questions at the end.
-A detailed handout of sources accompanies the workshop.
+A detailed handout of sources accompanies the tutorial.

-This workshop will not be recorded but it is repeated regularly.
+This tutorial will not be recorded but it is repeated regularly.

 You may be interested in